ekatralis/xsuite-on-gsi/README.md

 xinfo
 ```

-After the job has finished, the log should look like this:
+After the job has finished, the log file `example.py.slurm-JOBID.out` should look like this:
 ```txt
 OpenCL: available platforms (2):
   0 AMD Accelerated Parallel Processing (Advanced Micro Devices, Inc.)